Life Review: Why Looking Back Strengthens the Present and the Future

 What is life review, and where does it come from?

-What does the research actually show?
+What does the research show?

 A 2024 integrative review published in Psychogeriatrics examined life review interventions across multiple studies and found that structured life review was associated with improvements in life satisfaction and reductions in both depression and symptoms consistent with posttraumatic stress in older adults (Jiang et al., 2024).
-These are not trivial outcomes — they represent real shifts in how people experience their daily lives.

 Who is life review for?

-People who often benefit from life review include:
+For example, people who often benefit from life review include:

 People who carry a sense of unresolved regret or who feel disconnected from the direction their life has taken